deeedob/thesis/content/40_remote_plugins.md

 5. Optionally, enable the client to request specific functionalities from the host.

-Utilizing these methods in conjunction with QtGrpc^[FIXME: Missing reference] has proven successful, delivering a reliable, fast, and native experience on desktop platforms.
+Utilizing these methods in conjunction with QtGrpc^[https://doc.qt.io/qt-6/qtgrpc-index.html] has proven successful, delivering a reliable, fast, and native experience on desktop platforms.

 ## 4.2 Remote Control Interface

-In this section, we explore the development of the Remote Control Interface (RCI) for CLAP.
+In this section, we explore the development of the Remote Control Interface (RCI hereon) for CLAP.
 This interface is designed as a thin overlay on top of the CLAP API, providing a streamlined plugin layer abstraction.
 Its primary function is to abstract the interface in a manner that ensures communication is not only automatically configured but also consistently delivered.
 Users of this library are encouraged to engage with the features they wish to tailor to their needs.

 > Note: The techniques and code examples presented in the subsequent sections
 > represent the current stage of development and may not reflect the most